terralang/terra/README.md

     reciever.method(reciever,arg1,arg2)

 The function `method` is looked up on the object `reciever` dynamically.
 In contrast, Terra looks up the function statically at compile time.
-Since the _value_ of the `reciever` expression is know at compile time, it looks up the method on its `type`.
+Since the _value_ of the `reciever` expression is not know at compile time, it looks up the method on its _type_.

 In Terra, the statement: